• Skip to primary navigation

 Sometimes an English Breakfast Tea blend can be overly bitter, tannic, and bland.
 All the more reason to drown it with loads of lemon, milk, or honey to make it taste like something it’s not.

-Many excellent boutique tea houses specialize in orthodox tea and single estate teas and do not offer blends.
-So you have to look for a vendor that also specializes in premium tea blends when buying English Breakfast Tea.
+Many excellent boutique tea houses specialize in orthodox and single-estate teas and do not offer blends.
+So you have to look for a vendor specializing in premium tea blends when buying English Breakfast Tea.

 1. Adagio: